 However, Catan is very easy to play and to teach.
 You should encourage new players to ask questions while you go through the first few turns.
 It’s a very visual game so it’s easy to learn if you just start playing.

 If needed, the rule book goes into significant detail about anything you could possibly imagine.
 However, I prefer to use this five minute video of Catan and refer to the rule book while we play.

-It usually takes anywhere from an hour to an hour and a half to play.
-Catan can go longer if you have some slow-pokes you are playing with — you know who you are!
 These are typically the settlers that love to take their time and over analyze all of their trading possibilities.